Sekhar-Kottala/ftp112/WEEK1.md

         CTO_OFFICE,34
         HEXAVARSIT,27
     ```
-        * In our codebase, search and print all lines in java code (files w/ .java suffix), where there is a "FTP" or a "ftp" string
+        * In our codebase, search and p-erint all lines in java code (files w/ .java suffix), where there is a "FTP" or a "ftp" string
       * Database Queries via SQL
          * Given that the same data as in employee.csv is there in a mysql table EMP, give an SQL query
             * id and the initials of the employee with the maximum leave_available